 The first thought you might have had when translating your WooCommerce would be to duplicate your store as many times as the number of languages you want to add and then use a translation agency for the translation.

-This method is costly, hugely time-consuming from a website management point of view, and could ultimately lead to parts of your language websites not being fully translated.
+This method is costly, hugely time-consuming from a website management point of view, and could ultimately lead to parts of your WordPress websites not being fully translated.
 Each time you add new content to your store, you’ll need the help of translators to translate the text and then update the content manually on your translated store.

 Another method used by some WooCommerce users is to use the integrated WordPress multisite feature to link multiple stores together to reduce some of the manual aspects mentioned above.